Coldge/promocodium/README.md

 - The form can be used again **only if a new promo code arrives.**
 - If the first person submits with the correct promocode, the info the user provided has to go in div.part-3 where I typed out "payment details blah blah blah insert whatever".
 - If the user decided to add a message (even though it's optional), also put them in the place where I typed "optional message hi".
 - If anyone else submits even though someone submitted it earlier, notify them "Sorry, someone has used this promo code earlier than you.
-Maybe you'll win someday, but not today."
+Maybe you'll win someday, but not today." at the bottom of the form.
-- If the person inputs the incorrect promocode, notify them "Sorry, I do not know such promo code."
+- If the person inputs the incorrect promocode, notify them "Sorry, I do not know such promo code." at the bottom of the form.

 ### div.part-2
 - **IF AND ONLY IF** the user has made an account AND subscribed, remove the "sign up and subscribe to see" button and replace that with the actual promo code.